 In the market, there exist both Cat5e patch panel and Cat6 patch panel.
-We know that Cat5e patch panels are meant to be used with Cat5e cable, and Cat6 patch panels are meant to be used with Cat6 cable, but what’s the difference between Cat5e and Cat6 patch panels?
+We know that Cat5e patch panels are meant to be used with Cat5e patch cable, and Cat6 patch panels are meant to be used with cable Cat6, but what’s the Cat5e vs Cat6 differences, and Cat5e patch panel vs Cat6 patch panel differences?
 Can I use Cat6 cable on Cat5e patch panels or can I use Cat5e cable on Cat6 patch panels?
 Answers will be provided in this blog.

 There isn’t much practical difference in the patch panels themselves.
-There is a difference in the wire gauge specified between Cat5e and Cat6.
-The cat6 wire is thicker.
+There is a difference in the wire gauge specified between Cat5e/Cat5 vs Cat6 Ethernet cable.
+The Cat6 wire is thicker.
 Cat6 usually has 23 AWG copper conductors compared to only 24 AWG in Cat5e cable.
 Another factor making Cat6 a larger wire than Cat5e is the fact that between each of the four pairs in a Cat6 cable there is a spline that will separate each pair from one another.
 Separating the pairs helps reduce cross-talk between the pairs and gives you a better signal.
 However, this spline also increases the diameter of the cable.
 Regardless of the size difference in Cat5e vs Cat6, the fact was that Cat6 cable is backward compatible with Cat5e.
 Yes, Cat6 is often times a larger cable, but this in no way affects its use with Cat5e patch panels.
 Feel free to use Cat5e patch panels if you already have them.
 You can always upgrade them later.